tylerlrhodes/blog2/content/posts/book-review-violence-and-the-sacred.md

 his text Freud even talks about an original murder, he misses the function of the surrogate victim.

-The strongest portraly of the accuracy of Girard's mimetic theory, in my opinion, is when he clearly portrays it's function in myth and studies of primitive cultures which he brings into the book.
+The strongest portrayal of the accuracy of Girard's mimetic theory, in my opinion, is when he clearly portrays it's function in myth and studies of primitive cultures which he brings into the book.